 Distilleries & Cocktail Lounges

 If premium distilled liquors are more your speed, plan a visit to Napa Valley Distillery in downtown Napa to taste the assortment of locally-sourced, hand-crafted spirits.
 Feel like trying your hand at mixology at home?
-Be sure to stock up on the distillery’s interesting array of bitters for your bar at home.
+Be sure to stock up on the distillery’s interesting array of bitters for your home bar.

 If brandy is your go to after dinner digestif, don’t miss the California Brandy House for an educational tasting of premium brandy such as the rich, aged Germain-Robin.

-Kick off your day with a hearty breakfast at Sam’s Social Club in Calistoga or a casual pit-stop for breakfast sandwiches at Model Bakery located at Oxbow Public Market in Napa, on St. Helena’s Main Street or at Mini Model in Yountville.
+Kick off your day with a hearty breakfast at Sam’s Social Club in Calistoga or a casual pit-stop for breakfast sandwiches at Model Bakery located at Oxbow Public Market in Napa and on St. Helena’s Main Street or at Mini Model in Yountville.

-Or, for burgers, fries, and classic milkshakes, stop by Gott’s Roadside in St. Helena.
-This iconic open-air burger joint knows how to make a burger, plus offers up some fun and inspired tacos like ahi poke crispy tacos, and seasonal twists such as seasonally available Mexican street corn and soft-shell crab sandwiches.
+Or, for burgers, fries, and classic milkshakes, stop by Gott’s Roadside in St. Helena or downtown Napa.
+This iconic open-air burger joint knows how to make a burger, plus offers up some fun and inspired tacos like ahi poke crispy tacos and seasonal twists such as Mexican street corn and soft-shell crab sandwiches.

 For a meal that is slightly more leisurely, enjoy the incredibly authentic farm-to-table fare from Farmstead Restaurant at Long Meadow Ranch in St. Helena.
 Be sure to bring your appetite and order the ribs.
-Finish your evening at Brasswood Bar + Kitchen for a cigar and glass of whiskey, port, cognac or absinthe that can be enjoyed in their courtyard.
+Finish your evening at Brasswood Bar + Kitchen for a cigar and glass of whiskey, port, cognac, or absinthe that can be enjoyed in the courtyard.

 For those staying at the north end of the valley, enjoy alfresco dining and fresh brews at Calistoga Inn Restaurant & Brewery in Calistoga.

-Or, if you’re in south valley, indulge in an exquisite dining experience with The Chef’s Tasting Menu and wine pairing at the Michelin-starred La Toque, located at The Westin Verasa Napa in downtown Napa.
+Or, if you’re in south valley, indulge in an exquisite dining experience with the Chef’s Tasting Menu and wine pairing at La Toque, located at The Westin Verasa Napa in downtown Napa.
 And, don’t be fooled by the words “tasting menu,” the food is plenty and the tastes are outstanding.